kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 1. Seed Extras - This is a generic ArgoCD app to deploy arbitrary resources not covered by above things and as per needs of KKP Admin.

 ## Installation

+> You can find same tutorial code with sample values in [this git repository](https://github.com/dharapvj/kkp-using-argocds).
+For ease of installation, a `Makefile` has been provided to just make commands easier to read.
+Internally, it just depends on helm, kubectl and kubermatic-installer binaries.
+But you will need to look at `make` target definitions in `Makefile` to adjust DNS names.
+While for the demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.

 ### Setup two Kubernetes Clusters
 > This step install two Kubernetes clusters using Kubeone in AWS.
 You can skip this step, if you already have access to two kubernetes clusters.